tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_create_javadoc.md

     If prompted to update the Javadoc location (which likely differs from your Eclipse workspace location), do so by clicking **Yes to all**.

-    Browse to the destination location and open the index.html file in your browser to view the files.
+    Browse to the destination location and open the `index.html` file in your browser to view the files.

+    {: .tip}
+    If you had trouble building your Javadoc, you can [view the output here](https://idratherbewriting.com/learnapidoc/assets/files/javadoc/index.html).

 {% include random_ad2.html %}